celestiaorg/docs/how-to-guides/network-upgrade-process.md

 - [CIP-27](https://cips.celestia.org/cip-27.html): Block limits for number of PFBs and non-PFBs
 - [CIP-28](https://cips.celestia.org/cip-28.html): Transaction size limit

 Unlike the Lemongrass upgrade, there will not be a pre-programmed upgrade height.
-Instead, validators will signal their readiness for v3 through in-protocol signaling, and the upgrade will automatically activate once 5/6 of validators have signaled support.
+Instead, validators will signal their readiness for v3 through in-protocol signaling, and the upgrade will automatically activate one week after 5/6 of voting power have signaled for a particular version.

 :::info
 Validators should ensure they are running a v3 binary before signaling support for the upgrade.